Dnvas/Team8/docs/implementation.md

 ### Implementation
 In this stage, we are now beginning to build the website bit by bit, setting the foundation and acting upon our previous ideas established; the wireframe, the user case scenarios, the functional requirements etc.

-Using a mix of HTML/CSS/JS, we are creating the website
+Using a mix of HTML/CSS/JS, we are creating the front end of the website keeping a minimalistic feel incorporating mainly light/baby blue and white as the main colours.

+For the backend and database control, we used SQL and JS.

+ - main.html - HTML for landing page (done in regards to wireframe model)
+ - main.css - CSS for landing page
+ - package.json - Contains details regarding project.
+ - SQLConnection.js - allows connection to SQL Database.
+CSV Parsing logic used here.
+ - simpleServer.js - start up server which we run our website off of.
+ - public-toilets-community.csv - Public toilet data within the city of Bristol.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?